wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.4.4 =
+- (13 Nov 2013) Replaced use of split() with explode() as the former has been deprecated, allowed entering of empty usernames and hashtags, fixed the API call so that it doesn't search for mentions of the first username but actually searches for tweets by the first username and re-instated an updated version of the old avatar deletion code which runs periodically and takes account of tweets added from chosen hashtags

 = 1.4.3 =
 - (19 Oct 2013) Updated the readme.txt, and both shortcode and Output Anywhere as there were some inconsistencies in naming but also some of